 The temporary permits have a start date and an end date.
 When the permits have expired they must be turned back into Public Safety.
 In the event no one is available in Disability Services, Public Safety will assist with permits.
 Temporary Parking Permits are also available if you are using an alternate vehicle.
 The information on the Temporary Parking Permit must be visible.
 It will indicate which lot you are allowed to park in.

 If you receive a Parking Violation you are required to pay for the violation within 30 days.
 If you elect to appeal the violation you must do so within 10 calendar days.
-Appeal forms are available at the Safety Office and at the Information Desk in the Mary Dooley College Center Lobby.
+Appeal forms are available at the Safety Office and at the Information Desk in the Mary Dooley College Center Lobby; you can also click the link below.
 If payment for the violation is not received within 30 days, the fine will DOUBLE.
 The fine amount will be added to your Student Account.
 Our parking violation form is printed on a bright green envelope.
 The address for the Elms College Public Safety Department is printed clearly on the envelope.
 Please DO NOT SEND CASH through mail.
 If you wish to pay the parking fine in cash please bring it to the Student Accounts office on the first floor of Berchmans Hall.
 Please include any information that will be necessary to properly credit the payment of the violation.
 Please write the license plate number of the offending vehicle, and the ticket number in the comments sections of the check or money order.

 Multiple Parking Violations

 If a vehicle is ticketed three (3) or more times it will be placed on a “Tow List”, normally Public Safety will not notify the owner as the prior tickets serve as the warning that the vehicle may be towed after multiple violations and will serve as notification to the owner.
 Also, if the vehicle was towed from a posted Tow Zone or during a declared and advertised snow emergency, no notification is necessary.

 - It has been left unused in a student lot for more than four (4) months.